luthair/draw-steel-bar-brawl/README.md

 let barId = "b" + randomID(); // ID of the bar you intend to modify token.update({ [`flags.barbrawl.resourceBars.${barId}.value`]: 5 });
 ```

+This will not apply clamping, so whatever you set here is final.